Yahoo Web Search

 2. Mohandas Gandhi was the leader of the Indian independence movement in British-ruled India.
 Mohandas Gandhi has been called contemporary, post-colonial sovereign India's Father of the Nation, a title first given to him by Subhas Chandra Bose on 6 July 1944 during Bose's address on the Singapore Radio.

-3. Mohandas Karamchand Gandhi (ISO: Mōhanadāsa Karamacaṁda Gāṁdhī; 2 October 1869 – 30 January 1948) was an Indian lawyer, anti-colonial nationalist and political ethicist who employed nonviolent resistance to lead the successful campaign for India's independence from British rule.
+4. Mohandas Karamchand Gandhi ( ISO: Mōhanadāsa Karamacaṁda Gāṁdhī; [c] 2 October 1869 – 30 January 1948) was an Indian lawyer, anti-colonial nationalist and political ethicist who employed nonviolent resistance to lead the successful campaign for India's independence from British rule.

-5. Ramdas Mohandas Gandhi (2 January 1897 – 14 April 1969) was the third son of Mohandas Karamchand Gandhi.
-[1] He was born in South Africa.
-[2] He outlived his parents and all of his brothers.
-He and his wife Nirmala had three children; Sumitra Gandhi, Kanu Gandhi and Usha Gandhi.
+5. May 5, 2019 · Ramdas Gandhi (1897 – April 14, 1969) was the third son of Mohandas Karamchand Gandhi.
+He was born in South Africa.
+He outlived his parents and all of his brothers.

 1. People also search for